The History of the Pinhole

 Early Astronomers and the Camera Obscura

 Although lenses existed at the time, scientists continued to use the pinhole principle to study the sun.
-Early astronomers often looked directly through pinhole telescopes, which often resulted in blindness due to prolonged exposure to bright sunlight.
-To protect their eyes, they started using the camera obscura, a darkroom where an image was projected onto a surface, allowing them to study the sun safely.
+Early astronomers sometimes observed sunlight directly through simple pinhole setups, which could lead to eye damage or even blindness due to prolonged exposure.
+To prevent this, they started using the camera obscura, a darkened room where an inverted image of the sun was projected onto a surface, allowing them to examine it safely.

 From Science to Art

 By the 18th century, the camera obscura had gained widespread popularity.
-Travellers carried portable versions to trace landscapes and scenes during their journeys.
+In particular, travellers carried portable versions to trace landscapes and scenes during their journeys.
 These early ‘snapshots’ became keepsakes in travel books as souvenirs.
-Those without their own cameras visited permanent camera rooms, where rotating mirrors projected images onto a white table.
+For those who didn’t own a camera obscura, permanent camera rooms provided an alternative.
+In these spaces, rotating mirrors projected images onto a white table, creating a fascinating visual experience.

 One of the best-preserved examples can still be visited today in Edinburgh, where a permanent camera room offers a truly magical experience.
 The camera obscura remained popular until the official invention of photography in 1839.
-From that point on, artists no longer needed to trace images manually, and the pinhole principle was largely forgotten.
+From that point on, however, the pinhole principle was largely abandoned because artists no longer needed to trace images manually.

-For several years, photographers experimented with pinhole cameras, but by the 20th century, faster, mass-produced photographic equipment pushed the technique aside.
+For several years, photographers experimented with pinhole cameras.
+However, by the 20th century, faster, mass-produced photographic equipment pushed the technique aside.
 Many saw pinhole photography as outdated and impractical.
 Eventually, educators primarily used the method to teach the basics of photography.

 Between 1940 and 1960, interest in pinhole photography nearly disappeared.